-Now we’ll look at some up-close photos in some detail…
+Now let’s look at some up-close photos in some detail.

-First, in case you might be wondering what comes with a $700+ pistol, here is a pic of the gun in its case with all the stuff that you get with it:
+Here is a pic of the gun in its case with all the stuff that you get with it.

-This is a handsome gun.
 The two-tone finish really works here, with the dark slide against the brighter stainless frame.
 The hardwood grips just set it off.
 This is a nice-looking pistol.
-Notice the bushing wrench – you’ll need it with this gun.
-The fit is very close – evidently Kimber is keeping tolerances tight.
-That’s a good thing, as we all know.
-I couldn’t move the bushing without the wrench.
-Speaking of the bushing…

 This slide has forward cocking serrations and a scalloped, lowered ejection port.
 The dovetailing of the sights is visible here, as well.
 The bluing is very even and nicely polished.